JuRenGithub/DWLR/README.md

 # DWLR
 This repository contains a preliminary representation of the code of DWLR.
-More detailed specifics will be updated in the camera-ready version.

 ## Requirements
 The recommended requirements for DWLR are specified as follow: